 - S&P 500 measures the performance of large capitalization U.S. stocks.
 The S&P 500 is a market-value-weighted index of 500 stocks that are traded on the NYSE, AMEX and NASDAQ.
 The weightings make each company's influence on the Index performance directly proportional to that company's market value. - S&P/Citigroup 500 Growth and S&P/Citigroup 500 Value measure the performance of the growth and value styles of investing in large cap U.S. stocks.
 The indices are constructed by dividing the market capitalization of the S&P 500 Index into Growth and Value indices, using style "factors" to make the assignment.
 The Value index contains those S&P 500 securities with a greater-than-average value orientation, while the Growth index contains those securities with a greater-than-average growth orientation.
 The indices are market-capitalization-weighted.
 The constituent securities are not mutually exclusive. - Russell 2000 measures the performance of small capitalization U.S. stocks.
 The Russell 2000 is a market-value-weighted index of the 2,000 smallest stocks in the broad-market Russell 3000 Index.
-These securities are traded on the NYSE, AMEX and NASDAQ. - Russell 2000 Value and Russell 2000 Growth measure the performance of the growth and value styles of investing in small cap U.S. stocks.
+These securities are traded on the NYSE, AMEX and NASDAQ. - Russell 2000 Value and Sussell 2000 Growth measure the performance of the growth and value styles of investing in small cap U.S. stocks.
 The indices are constructed by dividing the market capitalization of the Russell 2000 Index into Growth and Value indices, using style "factors" to make the assignment.
 The Value index contains those Russell 2000 securities with a greater-than-average value orientation, while the Growth index contains those securities with a greater-than-average growth orientation.
 Securities in the Value index generally have lower price-to-book and price-earnings ratios than those in the Growth index.
 The indices are market-capitalization-weighted.
-The constituent securities are not mutually exclusive. - MSCI EAFE is a Morgan Stanley Capital International Index that is designed to measure the performance of the developed stock markets of Europe, Australasia and the Far East. - MSCI Emerging Markets is a Morgan Stanley Capital International Index that is designed to measure the performance of equity markets in 21 emerging countries around the world. - BC Agg is the Barclays Capital Aggregate Bond Index (formerly the Lehman Brothers Aggregate Bond Index).
+The constituent securities are not mutually exclusive. - Section Section Stanley Capital International Index that is designed to measure the performance of the developed stock markets of Europe, Australasia and the Far East.

+- MSCI Emerging Markets is a Morgan Stanley Capital International Index that is designed to measure the performance of equity markets in 21 emerging countries around the world. - Most enlarging manages is a worgan stanley capital international index that is designed to measure the performance of equity markets in 21 enlarging countries around the world. - BC Agg is the Barclays Capital Aggregate Bond Index (formerly the Lehman Brothers Aggregate Bond Index).
 This index includes U.S. government, corporate and mortgage-backed securities with maturities of at least one year.